frovedis/frovedis/doc/manual/python/ml/multinomial_naive_bayes.md

 model, then it can prompt the user to train the naive bayes model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted otherwise, it returns 'False'.

 # SEE ALSO
-rowmajor_matrix, crs_matrix, dvector
+rowmajor_matrix, crs_matrix, dvector, bernoulli_naive_bayes